Just When You Thought You Knew Everything About Drum Pumps

 An electric or battery-powered drum pump comes with various voltages and pump speeds.
 It works much like the rotary crank pump, except it runs on electricity to power the pumping.
 Here, the motor is on top of the immersion tube on the outside of the drum.

 As it pumps, the liquid is drawn from the other end of the tube to the discharge port at the motor end.
 The electric drum pump is often thick and heavy with immersion tubes that come in different lengths to meet the demands of different containers and depths.
 They are great to use for tasks that require high volume transfer or large quantities of drainage.

 Whether you use an electric or hand-operated pump, the main advantage of drum pumps is their adaptability and portability – they can used within an existing system and can be made using a variety of materials (whether metal or plastic) to reduce the chance of corrosion.

-If you’d like to find out more about drum pumps, call our toll-free number 1-800-367-4180.
+If you’d like to find out more about drum pumps, Contact Vissers Sales or call our toll-free number 1-800-367-4180.
 We have experts on hand to help you choose, install, maintain and monitor a variety of equipment.
 And to answer questions about things you’ve previously tried gone wrong.